Project-Sloth/ps-dispatch/README.md

 * How to change colors of the calls?
   - Priority 1 is red and priority 2 is normal on the config.

-* How to make the calls last longer on the screen?
+* To extend the duration of calls displayed on the screen, follow these steps:
-  - Go into alerts.lua and change the ,,alertTime = nil'' to ,,alertTime = 10'' for 10 seconds.
+  - Locate the file named "alerts.lua."
+(Client Folder)
+  - Open the file using a text editor or an integrated development environment (VSC).
+  - Search for the line of code that reads "alertTime = nil"
+  - Change the value assigned to "alertTime" from "nil" to the desired duration in seconds. ( alertTime = 25 -> 25 seconds )

 # Credits
 * [OK1ez](https://github.com/OK1ez)